stub22/banquo/README.md

 chain of BalanceChange records for each account.

 This constraint comes with its own storage and write-performance costs (the cost of checking and storing  the UNIQUE index on prev_bchg_id).
 Given the serializable transaction model of Cockroach DB, this index-based approach may not be strictly necessary.
-(We could possibly prevent account balances from forking using only phantom-read isolation between competing transactions).
+(For example, we could possibly prevent account balances from forking using only phantom-read isolation between competing transactions).
 However it is an explicit and understandable mechanism that delivers the functionality we need for the Banquo prototype.

+One improvement we are considering is the addition of a column for transaction sequence number for each account.
+This would help us more easily query the account transactions in order.

 ### Building and Testing Scala Code
 Build scala code with